Senior Living Facilities

 As you can see, these facilities can differ greatly in the acuity or level of care they offer.
 This completely changes how the property is valued.
 Since the operations are tied directly to the underlying real estate, it’s important to have an acquisition team highly experienced in the senior housing real estate space.
 Understanding the operating business is crucial to making a smart investment.

-Call us today at (844) 533.1031 to learn more about these asset types and how they may fit into your real estate portfolio.
+Call us today at (844) 533.1031 to learn more about these asset types and how they may fit into your real estate portfolio, or Join the Crowd today to start your investment process.